Plumsail/forms-docs/SharePoint/designer/form-sets.rst

+.. title:: Personalized Form sets in Plumsail Forms for SharePoint

 .. meta::
-   :description: How to create special form sets and redirect users to them
+   :description: How to create special form sets, such as a set of forms for supervisors or managers, and redirect only specific users to them based on SharePoint groups or custom rules

 Personalized Form sets in Plumsail Forms for SharePoint
 =============================================================